 Schools place a premium on the personal statement because it’s the one thing on your application that deals with the essence of the law profession: writing.
 Law school admissions committees want the opportunity to examine your writing and determine the degree of efficacy with which you can create and develop logical ideas while also reaching out and connecting with an audience.

-In addition, law schools are interested in knowing what you value personally, professionally, morally, and intellectually, and the personal statement is the place to see that.
-It presents a “human” aspect to your law school application that can be found nowhere else and, in certain situations, can be the deciding factor between a denial or waitlist, or a waitlist and an acceptance.
+In addition, law schools are interested in knowing what you value personally, professionally, morally, and intellectually.
+The personal statement is the place to showcase that.
+It presents a “human” aspect to your law school application that can be found nowhere else.
+In certain situations, it can be the deciding factor between a denial or waitlist, or a waitlist and an acceptance.

 I wish I could tell you how to write the perfect personal statement.
 Unfortunately, because the best personal statements are, well, personal, the choice of topic and how you’ll write it is all up to you.
-There is no one way to tell someone how to write a great personal statement, since everyone has a different writing style and story to tell.
+There is no one way to tell someone how to write a great personal statement.
+Everyone has a different writing style and story to tell.

-Avoid thesaurus-speak.
 If you don’t know how to use a “big” or “fancy” word, or the way you have it in your essay sounds strange, take it out.
-A big vocabulary is only impressive when it is used correctly (and the indiscriminate use of a thesaurus can end in law school application comedic disaster).
+A big vocabulary is only impressive when it is used correctly.